 In early March, when I was presenting my book and photo exhibit at Ohio University, I was grateful to see Emily and Jeremy Janey, whom I had met the previous year.
-The Janeys observe Asatru, a polytheistic belief system rooted in ancient Germanic literature and folklore.
+The Janeys observe Asatru, a polytheistic tradition whose adherents believe to be rooted in ancient Germanic literature and folklore.
 Residents of southeast Ohio, they describe their beliefs as closely intertwined with Appalachian heritage and culture – as closely, perhaps, as serpent handling is for others.

-They left me a touching note about their empathy for the Wolford family: “You capture spirituality in a way that you feel what they feel.
+They left me a moving note about their empathy for the Wolford family: “You capture spirituality in a way that you feel what they feel.
 Not being Christian does not stop me from wanting to feel what they feel.
 Being Appalachian, I feel as though they are family.
 I mourn their loss.
 Thank you for capturing this.
 Hugs and welcoming.”

-I’ve had the privilege of visiting the Janeys to attend several ceremonies and observe their closely knit, self-reliant family life.
+I’ve had the opportunity to visit the Janeys to attend several ceremonies and observe their closely knit, self-reliant family life.

 I’m also looking forward to better getting to know Columbus’ Ethiopian Orthodox Tewahedo community, which I photographed last autumn during a Meskel ceremony at the St. Michael church.
 Meskel celebrates the discovery of the True Cross in the 4th century.